 In Georgia, you have 2 years from the date of your slip and fall accident to file a case in court against the property owner or whoever might be to blame for the incident.
 This two-year "clock" includes weekends and holidays.
 If you do not file your court case by the end of the two years, your case may be barred from court automatically.

-It's important to note that this time limit does not apply to claims you may file with an insurance company (look to the policy for any filing deadlines).
+It's important to note that this time limit does not apply to claims you may file with an insurance company (such as the property owner's carrier).
 Nevertheless, it's helpful to file your insurance claim as quickly as possible after an accident.
-If you wait, your two-year window of opportunity for filing a lawsuit in court may run out, which prevents you from going to court if settlement negotiations stall or fail.
+If you wait too long and the claims process drags out, your two-year window of opportunity for filing a lawsuit may close, which prevents you from going to court if settlement negotiations stall or fail.
+Besides that, getting the claims process started within a "reasonable time" may be required by the insurance company, who may try to deny your claim if they think you waited too long.

 What If You're Partially to Blame for Your Slip and Fall?